TrafalgarLaw-24/Spark-programs/README.md

 # Spark Programs

 A set of pyspark scripts for anyone to learn.
 Data I've used is of movies and details from IMDB.
+I'll be uploading new programs regularly so keep an eye out :)

 ## Getting Started